 So far, we have learned what geo-restriction is and why streaming services like Netflix use it.
 Now it’s time to discuss the ways of getting around these restrictions.
 As we mentioned earlier, your geographical location is the basis of all geo-blockings.
 Now, if you are willing to bypass these restrictions, you need to find a way to change your IP address.

 The easiest way of doing that is to use a virtual private network (a VPN).
 Using a virtual private network enables you to get past any kind of geo-blocking and access your favorite content no matter where you are.
-Although it might seem easy, not all the VPNs work in these cases.
+Although it might seem easy, not all VPNs work in these cases.
+Many VPNs have slow data speeds or are just unreliable, and the team at VPN Geeks has tested and reviewed VPNs using real data.

 Under pressure from copyright holders, Netflix uses various tools to detect and blocks VPN connections and that is why you sometimes get this error message while using a VPN: Oops, something went wrong…you seem to be using an unblocker or proxy.
 Please turn off any of these services and try again.